 Building Bridges to the New Normal

 Many families are finding they need strategies to handle the "new normal".
-Social Bridges now offers interactive virtual classes, summer programs and skill training groups.
-These programs will help your child develop social-emotional skills such as:
+For our virtual Fall Semester, Social Bridges offers interactive skill building groups and clubs for socialization with social coaching for Pre-K - 12th grades.
+These programs will help your child/teen develop social-emotional skills such as:

 - Identifying, expressing, and regulating feelings